FabriLluvia/FMU-Suite/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the FMU Suite, made to simplify python actions!
+This is the FMU Suite, made to simplify Python actions!

 <!-- GETTING STARTED -->
 ## Getting Started